stenoip/oodles/README.md

 ---

 Oodles is a dual-purpose search platform that functions  as a **Metasearch Engine** (crawling results from Bing, Brave and Yahoo) and secondarily as a **self-serve index generator**.
 It features an integrated AI system called **Praterich** that synthesizes, ranks and detects tools for a smarter search experience.
+It can be used by the everyday user to stop the monopoly of Google.

 ---